Welcome to Phase 6! You've learned to build powerful AI systems. Now let's explore running models locally - no API calls, no costs, complete privacy.

 for text in texts:

-response = ollama.embeddings(
+response = ollama.embed(

 model="nomic-embed-text",